No 11: Number of planes matter most to overflown communities

 This is the first of a number of blogs I will write on what the aviation industry could do to assist communities impacted by noise.

+The main lesson I learnt in over twenty years representing residents under the Heathrow flight paths is that what matters to communities above all else is the number of planes flying over them.
 Airport communities are usually reluctant campaigners.
 They want to see less noise and fewer aircraft over their heads.
 Planes have become less noisy over the last 50 years.
 That is welcome.
 But numbers have increased significantly at most airports, particularly since the introduction of cheap flights.
-It is now the volume of planes which is the big problem.
+It is now the volume of planes which is the big problem. |

 Most communities have little interest in how many planes in total use an airport or even how many runways it has; their prime concern is the number of planes overhead.
 Each person has their own tolerance level but the tipping point invariably involves an increase in aircraft numbers